-Saint Mary's Stadium is the home to the men and women's soccer, and women's lacrosse teams.
+Saint Mary's Stadium is the home to the men and women's soccer, and club rugby teams.
 Located in the southeast corner of campus with views of the rolling hills of Moraga, Saint Mary's Stadium seats 5,500 spectators in one of the most picturesque settings in the country.

 The first game played at Saint Mary's Stadium was on September 22, 1973 as the Gael football team opened its season with a 35-0 victory over Southern Oregon.
 On that date, the Edward P. "Slip" Madigan Memorial Plaza was dedicated.
 Located in front of the Stadium, the Plaza was built in honor of the legendary coach who led the Gaels from 1921-1939 and guided the team to a victory in the 1939 Cotton Bowl.